sleepymalc/VV186-2020FA/README.md

 ## Contribution

-The work are partially contributed to some other students, TAs and professors in JI, which would be listed if known.
+The works are partially contributed by some other students, TAs, and professors in JI, which would be listed if known.

-If you find any problems in the reposity, welcome to make an issue or pull request.
+If you find any problems in the repository, welcome to make an issue or pull request.